We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 The DamonLight AirPods Covers are silicone ear tip covers that provide additional grip to the earbud part of the AirPods.
 They come in two variants – one for AirPods 1, 2, & 3, and one for AirPods Pro 1 & 2.

 These silicone covers are thin enough to fit inside AirPods and AirPods Pro charging cases.
 So, you won’t need to keep taking them off every time you want to put them away.

 Ahastyle Silicone AirPods Ear Hooks

 Finally, we have the AirPods strap from GOGOSODU.
-In terms of in-ear fit, this product won’t actually do much.
-However, what this adds is security for your AirPods just in case the earbuds decide to pop out of your ears.
+This product doesn’t directly address in-ear fit.
+Still, it does offer an extra layer of security for your AirPods in case the earbuds decide to pop out of your ears.

 In a way, this AirPods strap acts as insurance for those involved in a lot of outdoor activities and are worried about losing their AirPods.

 Frequently Asked Questions